Translate English video to German | Fast, accurate AI | HeyGen

 Can I edit German subtitles or adjust the timing before exporting?

 Absolutely.
-You can revise grammar, adjust phrasing, refine timing, and customise subtitle appearance before downloading your final MP4, SRT, or VTT.
-This ensures your German subtitles match your brand style and stay clear across all platforms
+You can revise grammar, adjust phrasing, refine timing, and customize subtitle appearance before downloading your final MP4, SRT, or VTT.
+This ensures your German subtitles match your brand style and remain clear across all platforms.

 Will translating my video affect its visual quality?

 No. Only the audio and subtitle layers are updated.
-Your exported video stays in the same resolution you uploaded, ensuring clarity for German audiences on YouTube, training systems, or embedded website players.
+Your exported video stays in the same resolution you uploaded, ensuring clarity for German audiences on YouTube, training programs, or embedded website players.

 Are multiple German voices available for dubbing?